MicrosoftDocs/power-automate-docs/articles/minit/business-rules.md

 ---
 title: Business rules overview
-description: Learn how to define business rules that evaluate KPIs in minit.
+description: Learn how to define business rules that evaluate KPIs in the Process Mining desktop app.
 author: janPidych
 contributors:
   - janPidych